 Study subjects

-The clinical study was performed at the small animal clinic of the Justus-Liebig University, Giessen, Germany.
-Samples were collected during routine diagnostic appointments specifically for this study.
+The clinical study was performed at the small animal clinic of the Justus-Liebig University (JLU), Giessen, Germany.
+Samples were collected at the small animal clinic (JLU) during routine diagnostic appointments specifically for this study.
 All owners were informed of the procedures and signed a consent form for sample collection.
 The Animal Welfare Committee of the Justus-Liebig University of Giessen was informed about the study protocol and especially the sampling method was discussed.
 As there is neither pain, harm nor damage caused by gently rolling a cotton swab on skin, they assured us that ethical approval by the responsible authority is not required.
 Two groups of GSDs were studied.
-The control group included 12 non-allergic GSDs without any history of allergic conditions or any clinical skin/ear canal lesions compatible with allergy .
+The control group included 12 GSDs without any history of allergic conditions or any clinical skin/ear canal lesions compatible with allergy (they will be referred to as "non-allergic" in the rest of the manuscript) at the time of examination and sampling.
 In order to minimize the risk of including a dog with subclinical allergy, only dogs older than four years old were involved, as allergic conditions most often develop in young dogs from 6 months to 3 years [17].
-In order to investigate a possible influence of the household conditions to the microbiota, two non-allergic GSDs per household were required.
+In order to investigate a possible influence of the household conditions to the microbiota, two non-allergic GSDs per household were included.
 Neither systemic antibiotics nor any immunomodulatory or anti-inflammatory drugs were allowed six months prior to sampling.
 Bathing with shampoo and the use of ear cleaners was not allowed seven days prior to sampling.
 Twelve adult allergic GSDs were diagnosed with cAD, either due to cutaneous food reactions or environmental allergens.
-Standard diagnostic and therapeutic methods were used, including fulfillment of at least five of Favrot´s criteria and excluding other pruritic dermatosis (e.g. flea saliva hypersensitivity, sarcoptic mange) [12,18].
+Standard diagnostic and therapeutic methods were used, including fullfillment of at least five of Favrot´s criteria and excluding other pruritic dermatosis (e.g. flea saliva hypersensitivity, sarcoptic mange) [12,18].
 A combination of cAD and/or CAFRs with flea saliva hypersensitivity was allowed.
 Dogs with any secondary bacterial or fungal skin or ear infection were excluded.
 Systemic and topical antibacterial or antifungal agents were not allowed 30 and 14 days prior to sampling, respectively.
 Systemic administration of any immunomodulatory or anti-inflammatory drugs, with the exception of oclacitinib, were equally not allowed two months prior to sampling.
 Topical immunomodulatory or anti-inflammatory drugs had to be withdrawn 14 days prior to the study.
 Any shampooing and ear cleaners were not allowed seven days prior to sampling.
 All owners filled out a questionnaire regarding their dog’s housing, partner animals, current diseases and treatment, food supplements, frequency of bathing and type of shampoo.
 Owners of allergic dogs were asked about gastrointestinal signs and to score their dog’s pruritic signs using a pruritus visual analogue scale (pVAS), as previously validated [19,20].

 Assessment of lesions